Looking for Stocks with Positive Earnings Momentum? Check Out These 2 Basic Materials Names

 Most stocks, about 60%, fall into the #3 (Hold) category, and they are expected to perform in-line with the broader market.
 Stocks with a #2 (Buy) and #1 (Strong Buy) rating, or the top 15% and top 5% of stocks, respectively, should outperform the market, with Strong Buy stocks outperforming more than any other rank.

-The final step today is to look at a stock that meets our ESP qualifications.
-United States Steel (X) earns a #3 (Hold) 30 days from its next quarterly earnings release on October 24, 2024, and its Most Accurate Estimate comes in at $0.38 a share.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+Agnico Eagle Mines (AEM) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $1 a share, just 28 days from its upcoming earnings release on October 23, 2024.

-By taking the percentage difference between the $0.38 Most Accurate Estimate and the $0.36 Zacks Consensus Estimate, United States Steel has an Earnings ESP of +4.15%.
-Investors should also know that X is one of a large group of stocks with positive ESPs.
+Agnico Eagle Mines' Earnings ESP sits at +8.23%, which, as explained above, is calculated by taking the percentage difference between the $1 Most Accurate Estimate and the Zacks Consensus Estimate of $0.92.
+AEM is also part of a large group of stocks that boast a positive ESP.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-X is part of a big group of Basic Materials stocks that boast a positive ESP, and investors may want to take a look at Barrick Gold (GOLD) as well.
+AEM is part of a big group of Basic Materials stocks that boast a positive ESP, and investors may want to take a look at Newmont Corporation (NEM) as well.

-Barrick Gold is a Zacks Rank #3 (Hold) stock, and is getting ready to report earnings on November 7, 2024.
-GOLD's Most Accurate Estimate sits at $0.35 a share 44 days from its next earnings release.
+Slated to report earnings on October 24, 2024, Newmont Corporation holds a #3 (Hold) ranking on the Zacks Rank, and it's Most Accurate Estimate is $0.73 a share 29 days from its next quarterly update.

-For Barrick Gold, the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $0.34 is +2.19%.
+Newmont Corporation's Earnings ESP figure currently stands at +3.18% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $0.71.

-X and GOLD's positive ESP metrics may signal that a positive earnings surprise for both stocks is on the horizon.
+AEM and NEM's positive ESP metrics may signal that a positive earnings surprise for both stocks is on the horizon.

 Find Stocks to Buy or Sell Before They're Reported